 In the opinion of management, the accompanying consolidated financial statements contain all adjustments necessary for a fair presentation of the interim financial condition and results of operations and conform with GAAP, except for the inclusion of a statement of cash flows.
-GAAP require a business enterprise that provides a set of financial statements reporting both financial position and results of operations to also provide a statement of cash flows for each period for which results of operations are provided.
+GAAP requires a business enterprise that provides a set of financial statements reporting both financial position and results of operations to also provide a statement of cash flows for each period for which results of operations are provided.
 In regulations issued by FCA, associations have the option to exclude statements of cash flows in interim financial statements.
+Therefore, the Association has elected not to include a statement of cash flows in these consolidated financial statements.
 These interim financial statements should be read in conjunction with the audited financial statements as of and for the year ended December 31, 2016, as contained in the 2016 Annual Report to Stockholders.
 The preparation of financial statements in accordance with GAAP requires management to make estimates and assumptions that affect the amounts reported in the financial statements and accompanying notes.
 Actual results could differ from those estimates.
 The results of operations for interim periods are not necessarily indicative of the results to be expected for the full year ending December 31, 2017.
 Descriptions of the significant accounting policies are included in the 2016 Annual Report to Stockholders.
 In the opinion of management, these policies and the presentation of the interim financial condition and results of operations conform with GAAP and prevailing practices within the banking industry.